McCache/McCache-for-Python/README.md

 `McCache` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

 ## Contribute
 We welcome your contribution.
-Please read [contributing](https://github.com/McCache/McCache-for-Python/blob/main/CONTRIBUTING.md) to learn how to get setup to contribute to this project.
+Please read [contributing](https://github.com/McCache/McCache-for-Python/blob/main/docs/CONTRIBUTING.md) to learn how to get setup to contribute to this project.

+`McCache` is still a young project.
+With that said, please try it out in your applications: We need your feedback to fix the bugs and file down the rough edges.

 Issues and feature request can be posted [here](https://github.com/McCache/McCache-for-Python/issues).
 Help us port this library to other languages.
 The repos are setup under the [GitHub `McCache` organization](https://github.com/mccache).
 You can reach our administrator at `elau1004@netscape.net`.

 ## Support
 For any inquiries, bug reports, or feature requests, please open an issue in the [GitHub repository](https://github.com/McCache/McCache-for-Python/issues).
-See the McCache contributor guide for guidelines on filing good bugs.

 ## Miscellaneous
 * SEE: [Latency Numbers](https://gist.github.com/hellerbarde/2843375)